 The Melbourne Cup is the "disgrace that stops the nation", yet some Australian companies continue to sponsor this unethical spectacle.

 Anyone with an ounce of humanity can see that whipping sensitive animals in order to win money is depraved.
 Then there's the fact that the horses often die trying.
+In 2020, Anthony Van Dyck was euthanised after fracturing his fetlock during the Melbourne Cup.
 In 2018, 5-year-old Irish Thoroughbred The Cliffsofmoher fell badly, breaking his shoulder.
-He was killed shortly thereafter.
-Other casualties include Verema in 2013, Admire Rakti and Araldo in 2014, Red Cadeaux in 2015, and Regal Monarch in 2017.
+He was euthanised shortly thereafter.
+Other horses who died include Verema in 2013, Admire Rakti and Araldo in 2014, Red Cadeaux in 2015, and Regal Monarch in 2017 after falling in race four.

 Bred for speed at the expense of health and supporting large frames on petite ankles, horses die at the rate of one every three days on Australian racetracks.
 While no concrete figures exist for "wastage" – that is, foals bred but never registered for racing – estimates suggest there are approximately 2,000 such horses in the industry per year.
 Because these animals never represent a return on investment, they're destroyed or neglected – and some are even left to starve.